cebms/ESP32S3_components_library/README.md

 # ESP32S3_components_library
 > Library made based on the original ESP_WHO library to add new functionalities to the board's components

+This library has been developed and tested using the ESP32-S3-EYE board

 The "lib" folder shoud replace the original "components" folder of your ESP-WHO project in order to obtain access to the functions being developed here.
 Also, make sure to replace your original CMakeLists.txt file for the one in this repository.
 The only reason for that is the line:
 ```